The Women’s Eastern Golf Association was incorporated in 1906 under the laws of the State of New York:

 The Treasurer shall collect all moneys belonging to this Association, and shall expend the same under the direction of the Executive Committee.
 She shall report in writing the state of the finances when so required by the Executive Committee.

-The annual dues of member clubs shall be left to the discretion of the Executive Committee.
-A two-thirds' majority of that Committee shall be necessary to effect any change.
+The annual dues of member clubs shall be laft to the discretion of the EXecutive Committee.
+A two-thirds majority of the that Committee shall be necessary to effect any change.

 The fiscal year shall end on the last day of December.